MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/vi-blockvendorpaymentsforpmapproval.md

 1. Select the **invoice date**.
 1. On the **Header** tab, validate that **Manual verification by PM is required** and **Block vendor payments till PM confirmation** are defaulted from the **Project management and accounting parameters** form.
 However, it can be changed at vendor invoice level.
 1. Set the **Manual verification by PM is required** and **Block vendor payments till PM confirmation** fields to **Yes**.
-1. On the **Invoice line** fast tab, select **Add line** to create a **vendor invoice line**.
+1. On the **Invoice line** FastTab, select **Add line** to create a **vendor invoice line**.
 1. Select the **Procurement category** that was created for the subcontract lines, and enter the **unit price**, **unit of measurement**, and **quantity**.
 1. In the **Vendor invoice lines** section, on the **Project** tab, select the project that the subcontractor shares the subcontract invoice against.
 1. Select the **Project category**.
 It can be of any type (Item, Expense, Materials, or Hours).
 If the selected **project category** is of the **Hour** type, select the role.
 1. Select **Post** to post the vendor invoice.

 When the vendor invoice is posted, it becomes available in Dataverse for Project manager verification and processing.
-For verification of vendor invoices in Dataverse, see [Confirm project vendor invoices](confirm-a-project-vendor-invoice.md).
+For verification of vendor invoices in Dataverse, see [Confirm project vendor invoices](../procurement/confirm-a-project-vendor-invoice.md).

 ## Enable vendor invoice for payment